-Our Extension Building is now closed to the public.
+Our extension building is currently closed to the public.
 We will provide services by appointment, through voicemail, email and online.
 Responses will be within 24hrs or sooner.

 For specific gardening questions, please email Agriculture agents:

 Joelette Bembry: email@example.com

 If you need an urgent soil test, visit this website to order a soil test and mail your soil sample directly to UGA soil lab.